 The experienced South Carolina Social Security lawyers at McWhirter, Bellinger & Associates, P.A., can help you with the SSDI application process.
 We know what is required for a swift approval and can help ensure your application is not denied on a technicality.
 If your application is denied or if you are already facing an SSDI denial, we can help you appeal this decision and fight for the compensation you are entitled to.

 Applying for SSDI

 You can apply for SSDI online at www.ssa.gov, by calling 1-800-772-1213, or by visiting your local Social Security office.
 No matter which method you choose for applying, it is vital that you correctly fill out the application form and include all requested documentation.
 Our Social Security lawyers can help you during this process to make sure all necessary information is included.

 After your initial application, it can take approximately three months to hear back on a decision.
 In many cases, the initial decision is a denial.
 This can be from many factors but is less likely if you have a Social Security lawyer helping you with your first filing.
-In fact, the Social Security Administration actually recommends you seek legal help before filing to help guard against denial.
+In fact, the SSA actually recommends you seek legal help before filing to help guard against denial.

 Denials require an appeal, sometimes several, and may even involve court proceedings.
 If you receive a denial letter, we can take your case and handle the appeals process.
 We are confident that we can appeal your denial and help get you every penny you deserve.